Begin Puppy Socialization as Soon as You Can

 You just brought your puppy home.
 Congratulations!
-You want him to grow up to be a stable, well-adjusted, behaviorally fit adult.
-If he has positive experiences, you increase his chances to become one.
+Begin puppy socialization as soon as you can so he has positive experiences so that he will become a stable, well-adjusted, behaviorally fit adult.
 If you spend a few minutes several times a day, that will save you weeks and even months of time and heartbreak later because prevention now is easier than rehabilitation later.
 He needs to get used to all the people, places, and things that he will encounter as an adult – and now’s the time to begin that journey together.

 Adult dogs see things as either safe or dangerous – what he’s been exposed to in a positive way while he’s a puppy he thinks is safe, and everything else is dangerous.
 The more good connections, i.e., the foundation, that are made, the more behaviorally fit and stable he will be as an adult.
 It’s the difference between building your house on chicken wire or building it on concrete.
 Which would you rather have as a foundation?